zainabaltahoo/website/content/en/slides/350/django-relationships/index.md

 - Everything you learned about the objects model manager applies
   - You can use all, filter, and get
   - also update, create, and delete (yet to be covered)
-  - Applies to ForeignKeyFiel, ManyToManyField, and OneToOneField, but slightly different
+  - Applies to ForeignKeyField, ManyToManyField, and OneToOneField, but slightly different
   - Read the [documentation on model fields](https://docs.djangoproject.com/en/3.2/ref/models/fields/)

 ---